How to build your inventory¶

 fishwill cause commands executed on target systems to follow those shell’s syntax instead.

-ansible_python_interpreter.
+- Works for anything such as ruby or perl and works just like ansible_python_interpreter.
 This replaces shebang of modules which will run on that host.

 New in version 2.1.